ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    log entry, verify that the corresponding MonitorLabelVersion's `versions` field is not empty.
 2. Verify the proof in `monitor` as described in {{proof-combined-tree}}.
-3. Compute a candidate root value for the tree from the proof in `inclusion`, the hashes of log entries used in `search`, and any previously retained full subtrees of the log tree.
+3. Compute a candidate root value for the tree from the proof in `monitor.inclusion` and any previously retained full subtrees of the log tree.
 4. With the candidate root value for the tree, verify `FullTreeHead`.

 Some information is omitted from MonitorResponse in the interest of efficiency,